JustASpeedrunner/Ronin/README.md

 1. [RoninLauncher](https://github.com/TF2SR/RoninLauncher) (Code for the C++ hook DLL)
 1. [RoninMods](https://github.com/TF2SR/RoninMods) (Code for the squirrel mods that add menus & other features)

-## Special Thanks

-Thanks to everyone in the NorthstarTF Discord that helped me out and answered all my silly questions about how to make things<br>
-Thanks to Taskinoz for laying the groundwork that taught me how to do basic Squirrel mods<br>
-Thanks to Fzzy for wedging through C++ hell for me<br>
-Thanks to Elad for making all of the squirrel things I am too silly for<br>
-Thanks to Dorito for inventing the color green